Ibadan Lectures on Toric Varieties

 Write \defcolor{$\C^*$} for the group of nonzero complex numbers and \defcolor{$(\C^*)^n$} for the complex torus of invertible diagonal $n\times n$ complex matrices, equivalently, of ordered $n$-tuples of nonzero complex numbers.
 The free abelian group $\Z^n$ of rank $n$ is associated to $(\C^*)^n$ in two distinct ways.
 It is isomorphic to the lattice of one-parameter subgroups $\defcolor{\Hom_{g}}(\C^*,(\C^*)^n)$ of group homomorphisms from $\C^*$ to $(\C^*)^n$.
 These are also called \demph{cocharacters}.
 An integer vector $w=(w_1,\dotsc,w_n)\in\Z^n$ gives the map which sends $t\in\C^*$ to the diagonal matrix $\defcolor{t^w}:=\diag (t^{w_1},\dotsc,t^ {w_n})\in(\C^*)^n$.
 The group of characters, $\Hom_{g}((\C^*)^n,\C^*)$, equivalently of \demph{Laurent monomials}, is also isomorphic to $\Z^n$.
 Here, an integer vector $a=(a_1,\dotsc,a_n)^T\in\Z^n$ gives the Laurent monomial $\defcolor{x^a}:=x_1^{a_1}\dotsb x_n^{a_n}$, which is also a group homomorphism $(\C^*)^n\ni x\mapsto x^a \in\C^*$, where $x=\diag(x_1,\dotsc,x_n)$.

 This ambiguity in the two roles for $\Z^n$ is resolved by writing \defcolor{$N$} for the cocharacters and \defcolor{$M$} for the characters.
 When expressed as integer vectors, elements of $N$ will be row vectors and those of $M$ column vectors.
 Applying a character $a\in M$ to a cocharacter $w\in N$ gives a character of $\C^*$, which is an integer, well-defined up to sign.
-This gives the standard Euclidean pairing $N\otimes M\to\Z$, which we may see by computing
+A standard choice gives the standard Euclidean pairing $N\otimes M\to\Z$, which we may see by computing

 The coordinate ring of $(\C^*)^n$ is the ring $\C[x_1,x_1^{-1},\dotsc,x_n,x_n^{-1}]$ of Laurent polynomials.
 This is also the group algebra $\C[M]$ and we write \defcolor{$\C[x^{\pm}]$} for this Laurent ring.